BytemarkHosting/byteback/README.md

 Viewing and restoring backups
 -----------------------------

-This is now documented in the manapge for byteback-restore(1).
+This is now documented in the manpage for byteback-restore(1).

 The trust model